Resources

 Validated questionnaires

 - Survey of Autobiographical Memory (SAM) — the standard measure for SDAM.
-See our glossary entry.
+Take the SAM (hosted by the Aphantasia Network).
+See our glossary entry for what the four subscales mean.

 We deliberately link to the canonical hosts rather than re-hosting the tests.
 If you are a researcher and the links below are stale, please let us know.